Reference

 - the functionality of scrolling to increment/decrement the number can cause accidental and hard-to-notice changes

-- and more—see Why the GOV.UK Design System team changed the input type for numbers for a more detailed explanation of the limitations of
+- and more—see Why the GOV.UK Design System team changed the input type for numbers for a more detailed explanation of the limitations of<input type="number">:::

 If you need a text field with number validation, you can use MUI Base's Number Input instead.